 As of now, Bloomberg, the Wall Street Journal, and analyst Ming-Chi Kuo predicted Apple Watch Series 8 will finally bring a new sensor.
 Both publications and the analyst say a body temperature sensor is in the works.

 WSJ: “A planned use for the sensor in 2022 would be for fertility planning, the people said, giving women clues about where they are in their ovulation cycle.”

 By the beginning of 2022, Bloomberg’s Mark Gurman said “body temperature was on this year’s roadmap, but chatter about it has slowed down recently.”
-While it doesn’t mean that Apple scrapped its plans to bring this new sensor, we still have to wait for new reports to make sure this feature will actually be released.
+Then, in July, Gurman reiterated that Apple will likely bring a new sensor to the Series 8:

-After not updating the processor for Series 7, it seems like Apple is readying a new S8 SoC for the Apple Watch Series 8 bringing “major updates to activity tracking” with “faster chips across the board,” according to Bloomberg‘s Mark Gurman.
+Early this year, Bloomberg‘s Mark Gurman reported that Apple was readying a new S8 SoC for the Apple Watch Series 8 bringing “major updates to activity tracking” with “faster chips across the board.”

 After years of waiting, Apple finally brought a built-in solution for those who like to track their sleep.
 Unfortunately, the stock app isn’t as good as third-party options.

-With that in mind, the Wall Street Journal says the Apple Watch Series 8 could have new sleep tracking features, including the ability to detect advanced sleep patterns and sleep apnea.
-The publication says that one challenge for Apple in terms of expanding sleep tracking capabilities, however, is battery life.
+With that in mind, the Wall Street Journal reported the Apple Watch Series 8 could have new sleep tracking features, including the ability to detect advanced sleep patterns and sleep apnea.
+The publication said that one challenge for Apple in terms of expanding sleep tracking capabilities, however, is battery life.

 FTC: We use income earning auto affiliate links.
 More.